BREADLuVER/Fog-O-Pawn/README.md

 4. **Deceiver – Sleeper**
    • High-value pawn (> 300 skill score) sandbags their elite skills, reporting 3–6 with no passions.

-Deceiver tier is restricted to pawns that *join* the player (wanderers, refugees, quests) unless the toggle is disabled.
+Deceiver tier is restricted to pawns that *join* the player (wanderers, refugees, quests) unless the toggle is disabled (disabled is default).

 ---
 ## Developer Utilities